Merritt Island (California)

-Merritt Island is an American Viticultural Area (AVA) located in Yolo County, California It is an island landform in the Sacramento River Delta lying only 6 mi south of the state capital of Sacramento,.
-The 5000 acre wine appellation was established as the nation's 27^{th}, the state's 23^{rd} and the county's initial AVA on May 17, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. Chris Bogle of Bogle Vineyards, Incorporated, on behalf of himself, proposing the viticultural area within Yolo County to be known as "Merritt Island.”
+Merritt Island is an American Viticultural Area (AVA) located in Yolo County, California on the namesake island landform in the Sacramento River Delta lying only 6 mi south of the state capital of Sacramento.
+The 5000 acre wine appellation was established as the nation's 33^{rd}, the state's 21^{st} and the county's initial AVA on May 17, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. Chris Bogle of Bogle Vineyards, Incorporated, on behalf of himself, proposing the viticultural area within Yolo County to be known as "Merritt Island."

 The island, approximately 6 mi long from north to south and only 1.6 mi at its widest point, is surrounded by Elk Slough, Sutter Slough, and the Sacramento River with a maritime climate of cool breezes and fog arriving from the nearby San Francisco Bay.
 Its soil is a very fertile and rich loam yielding grapes used in blends with fruit from other parts of the state.
 Merritt Island was administered under Reclamation District 150.

-The plant hardiness zone is 9b.

 In January 1984, Merritt Island viticultural area became a sub-appellation within the 16 mi by 8 mi, 64640 acre Clarksburg AVA that spanned across portions of Sacramento, Solano and Yolo Counties.